-In addition to the multimedia communication provided by the system, which aims at enabling social inclusion and social presence to avoid isolation of older adults, the system aims at fostering physical and mental social activities that keep older adults active.
-This was regarded as highly important by healthcare experts.
-Thus, a study was conducted to overview projects and services dealing with applications for older adults that involve them into various entertaining and interactive physical activities.
+In addition to the multimedia communication provided by the system, which aims at enabling social inclusion and social presence to avoid isolation of users living in a clean/sterile room, the system aims at fostering physical and mental social activities that keep these persons active.

-On the basis of the design considerations of the CVN device (see Section C), it was considered important that the system's applications should follow the philosophy of today's mobile and tablet applications.
+On the basis of the design considerations of the CVN system (see Section C), it was considered important that the system's applications should follow the philosophy of today's mobile and tablet applications.
 Therefore, an essential background study was performed that involved tablet application design methods and considerations of appropriate multiplayer activities; i.e., activities performed in multi-party communication.

-Activities such as movement games (e.g., handball, pong, bubble shooter) may contribute to the older adults' health state [25].
-Others are considered entertaining and contribute to the mental health of older adults, e.g., taking virtual tours together via shared panoramic imagery or browsing together the Internet (i.e., browser sharing that allows viewing and navigating the same webpage).
+Activities such as movement games (e.g., handball, pong, bubble shooter) and entertaining games (e.g., taking virtual tours together via shared panoramic imagery or browsing together the Internet) was considered during the design phase of the CVN project.
 Thus, a selection of these activities was made and activities were designed in a way that revealed their concept and functionality.
-Then they were handed over to user-oriented organizations, so as to be evaluated by means of user studies and expert evaluations.
-On the basis of the results obtained, the respective applications were implemented.

-In particular, based on these results, the conclusion was made that a device is required that is able to capture a wide range of movements (push of buttons, movement of head, hands, etc.).
+In particular, based on evaluation results, the conclusion was made that a device is required that is able to capture a wide range of movements (push of buttons, movement of head, hands, etc.).
 It should also provide proper feedback on facial expressions, movements, hand gestures, promoting physical activity and entertainment, while communicating at the same time.
 Hence, the system needs to allow the user to focus on and be involved in the social activity.
 As a result, it was intended to implement interactive multiuser applications that consider the need for feedback and movement control, promoting mental and physical health.

-Garrido et al. [23] point out that an intelligent application and its UI should provide two methods in order to avoid users getting bored or frustrated with a kinetic application.
+Garrido et al. [17] point out that an intelligent application and its UI should provide two methods in order to avoid users getting bored or frustrated with a kinetic application.
 As shown in Fig. 2, the methods involve: (i) feedback control and (ii) level control.
 Feedback is an important part in the CVN system to provide an interactive experience.
-In specific, feedback can be presented in several ways to the user such as visual, audio, action, etc. Changhoon and Park [24] claim that several alternative types of feedback should be offered from the use of multimodal interfaces, so as to suit a higher number of people.
+In specific, feedback can be presented in several ways to the user such as visual, audio, action, etc. Changhoon and Park [18] claim that several alternative types of feedback should be offered from the use of multimodal interfaces, so as to suit a higher number of people.
 The other key element refers to the possibility of dynamically changing the difficulty level, in order to avoid overstraining or under-challenging a user.
 Consequently, applications of the CVN system need to detect the difficulty users are facing at any given moment.
 This is performed through a challenge function, which converts an explicit game state into a value that specifies the game difficulty perceived by the user.

 Fig. 2.
-Kinetic module design principle [24]
+Kinetic module design principle [18]